BristolSTA/uobtheatre-web/README.md

   - `/src/views/` This folder contains all the pages for the application.
 These are later referenced by the router
   - `/src/router/` This folder contains the configuration for the router, which decides what to show to a user depending on their URI
   - `/src/components/` This folder contains reusable Vue components that are used across multiple views and pages
+  - `/src/fakeApi/` This folder contains the files that setup the fake "mock" api instance for development environments
   - `/src/services/` This folder contains the interfaces to the API, which are called inside Vue components / pages to fetch to put data to the API
   - `/src/assets/` This folder currently only contains the SCSS entrypoint for the application.
 Because we are using Tailwind, you shouldn't really need to touch this at all
   - `/src/Playground.example.vue` If you don't want to go through the effort of creating a page component, linking it in the router, etc. to test out a component, copy this file to `/src/Playground.vue` and run `yarn run playground`.
 This will serve a sandbox environment for you to tinker around with